Coyoacán: Villa Coyoacán or historic center

 To distinguish it from the rest of Coyoacán borough, the former independent community is referred to as Villa Coyoacán or the historic center of the borough.
 Consisting now of 29 blocks, it is one of the oldest neighborhoods in Mexico City, located 10 km south of the Zocalo (main square) of Mexico City.
 This area is filled with narrow cobblestone streets and small plazas, which were laid out during the colonial period, and today give the area a distinct and bohemian identity.
 The area is filled with mostly single family homes, which were former mansions and country homes built between the colonial period to the mid 20th century.
 The Project for Public Spaces ranked the neighborhood as one of the best urban spaces to live in North America in 2005 and is the only Mexican neighborhood on the list.
 This area was designated as a "Barrio Mágico" by the city in 2011.

 The center of Coyoacán is relatively peaceful during the week, but it becomes crowded and festive on weekends and holidays.
 After the Zocalo, the most-visited place in Mexico City is this historic center, especially the twin plazas in its center.
 According to the borough, the area receives about 70,000 people each weekend.
 The area is a stop for both the Turibus and Tranvia Turistico tour bus routes, on their routes through San Ángel, Ciudad Universitaria and other locations in the south of Mexico City.
 People come to enjoy the still somewhat rural atmosphere of the area as well as the large number of restaurants, cafes, cantinas, museums, bookstores and other cultural attractions.
 Some of these businesses have been around for almost a century.
 In the two main plazas and even in smaller ones such as the one in the neighboring Santa Catarina neighborhood.
 Mimes, clowns, musicians, folk and indigenous dancers, storytellers and other street performers can be found entertaining crowds.
 Vendors sell street food such as ice cream, homemade fruit drinks, esquites (flavored corn kernels) and corn-on-the-cob served with mayonnaise, lime, chili pepper and grated cheese, amaranth bars, and various candies.
 In the evening, food vendors tend to sell more hot items such as quesadillas, sopes, tortas, tostadas, pozoles and more.
-One known food vendor, located in the Mercado de Comida Coyoacán, goes by the name of Rogelio.
-He is known for making pancakes (called hotcakes) in the shape of animals and humans.
-These are usually eaten as a snack with jam, cream and other toppings.